-Pakistan’s rail network stems from the British colonial days, and nothing much has changed since then.
-The old trains have been rattling since the English assigned them to the rails, and the bricks of the fortress-like stations still stand strong.
-Train tracks throughout the country lie deserted, awaiting Chinese investment to revamp them.
+Pakistan’s rail network stems from the British colonial days… and not much has changed since then.
+Older trains have rattled on since the English assigned them to the rails, and the fortress-like stations still stand strong.
+Train tracks throughout the country lie deserted, though Chinese investment might soon revamp them.

-However, Pakistan’s rail network is still extensive, and traveling by rails is by some considered a quintessential South Asian experience.
-Unfortunately, traveling by train can be a bit confusing: there are different classes, different types of names, erratic ticket offices and timings, dozens of stations, you name it.
+However, Pakistan’s rail network is still extensive, and traveling by rails is a quintessential South Asian experience.
+Unfortunately, traveling by train can be a bit confusing: there are different classes, different types of names, erratic ticket offices and timings, dozens of stations… and then some!

 But travelers can now rejoice!
-We’ve created this guide to train travel in Pakistan just for you, so you won’t have to go through all the trouble we had to go through when we first arrived in Pakistan.
+I’ve created this guide to train travel in Pakistan just for you, so you won’t have to go through all the trouble I had to go through when I first traveled in Pakistan.